seanpringle/slua/README.md

 * Mutiple Lua handlers submitting jobs, TCP I/O (optionally SSL)
 * Mutiple Lua workers processing jobs

+## Jobs

+Currently jobs must be strings.
+For example, there is no mechanism (yet) to move tables between processes except via serialization.

 ## Lua Libaries

 The Lua instance in each process is normal, so `require()` and `LUA_PATH` should behave as expected.